fabiooo4/esp32_secure_ota/README.md

 python pytest_simple_ota.py .
 8070
 ```

-## Internal workflow of the OTA Example
+## Internal workflow of the OTA Updates

 After booting, the firmware: